 This is the largest pool in the Anguilla resort and one of the most unique of all Viceroy pools around the world.
 In a modern lagoon style, the pool extends the full width of the restaurant, tall palms dotting the blue water.

 Standard rooms, suites and penthouses are located above and behind the restaurant and pool.
-Viceroy villas continue onto Meads Bay.
-Both are under construction.
+Viceroy hotel room suites continue onto Meads Bay.
+This is the site of both their beach-front family pool and terrific beach restaurant, Bamboo Bar & Grill.

 On the other side of Viceroy's main building lies beautiful Barnes Bay.